Live from the Southern Command in sunny South Florida.

 I understand that.

-I'm gonna have to I'm gonna have to dig this one out myself and look to please take no offense here.
+I'm going to have to dig this one out myself.

 Oh, I don't.

-Well, I have I'm uh find this out.
+I'm going to find this out.

-That burden of proof on that, I don't know.
+That burden of proof on that.

 You've given me things to think about here.

-It's it's but not yet.
+It's Target, Rich, and it's, but not yet.

-Welcome back, open line Friday, four days ago.
+Welcome back, Open Line Friday, four days ago.

 Here's the story.

-Well, Commissioner Roger Goodell weighs how to punish the two dozen or so players the league says might be connected to the bounties.
+While Commissioner Roger Goodell weighs how to punish the two dozen or so players the league says might be connected to the bounties, unions suggested that players have a lawyer and union representative present when they are interviewed by NFL investigators.

 The union plans to head to New York this week to meet with league security staff and review additional evidence.

-All it's all I could find real quickly during the break.
+It's all I could find real quickly during the break.

 I couldn't find anything about them saying no recommendation on criminal.

-But here they are suggesting that the players go get lawyers and that they will um help them out.
+But here they are suggesting that the players go get lawyers and that they will help them out.

-John in Miami, welcome to the EIB network.
+John in Miami, welcome to the EIB Network.

 Hello, sir.

-Mega Gator Diddles, Rush.
+Mega Gainer Dittos, Rush.

 Thank you, sir.

-Um and maybe there's great tension in Sanford, Florida.
+And maybe there's great tension in Sanford, Florida.

 Okay, interesting question.

-Well, I it it's interesting.
+Well, it's interesting.

 Well, I don't know.

-It was less than expect.
+It was less the next day.

 I don't know if it was that small, but it was certainly beneath expectations.